 Bread of Jesus

 On Christmas Day, families in the south of Belgium traditionally eat cougnou or cougnolle.
-Also known as the Bread of Jesus, this sweet brioche-type bread contains raisins or chocolate chips and is shaped to resemble a swaddled Baby Jesus.
+Also known as the Bread of Jesus, this sweet brioche-type bread contains raisins or chocolate chips and its shape resembles a swaddled Baby Jesus.

 Kings cake